 - 1 large egg + 1 egg white room temperature preferred

-- 1 1/2 teaspoon vanilla extract
+- 1 1/2 teaspoons vanilla extract

-- 1/2 cup buttermilk room temperature preferred -- please see note for buttermilk substitute
+- 1/2 cup buttermilk room temperature preferred -- please see note for buttermilk substitute (120ml)

-- 1 3/4 cup flour 220g
+- 1 3/4 cup all-purpose flour (220g)

 - 2 teaspoons baking powder

-- ½ tsp salt
+- ½ teaspoon salt